 - Use a modular design approach to package materials and activities into discrete experiences.

 - Purposefully arrange the flow of in-class and online activities to maximize interactive opportunities.
-Consider Fink’s Castle Top Model of pre-class, in-class, and post-class activities as a way to structure modules and patterns for best impact.
+Consider Fink’s Castle Top Model of pre-class, in-class, and post-class activities as a way to structure modules and patterns for the best impact.

 6. BREAK APART LARGE ASSIGNMENTS AND EXAMS

 Large and high stakes exams and/or papers are often pillars of traditional courses.
 They offer a credible and scalable way to evaluate student performance.
-Since a goal for blended courses is to engage students in active learning, it can be useful to consider other assessment opportunities that happen in intermittently throughout the course.
+Since a goal for blended courses is to engage students in active learning, it can be useful to consider other assessment opportunities that happen intermittently throughout the course.
 Angelo and Cross provide suggestions for alternative assessments with a list of 50 Classroom Assessment Techniques.

 7.CONSIDER ACCESSIBILITY & UNIVERSAL DESIGN

 A Learning Support Services instructional technology consultant can help you consider options and strategies that make your course accessible.
-This guide on creating accessible courses can also serve as helpful starting point.
+This guide on creating accessible courses can also serve as a helpful starting point.